vipolise/ydk-py-samples/README.md

 This repository provides a collection of sample applications that use [YDK-Py](https://github.com/CiscoDevNet/ydk-py) for network programmability.
 YDK-Py is the Python package for the Cisco YANG development kit (YDK) which provides model-driven APIs generated from a variety of YANG models.

 # A "hello, world" App
-The `hello-ydk.py` script illustrates a minimalistic app that prints the uptime of a device running Cisco IOS XR device.
+The `hello-ydk.py` script illustrates a minimalistic app that prints the uptime of a device running Cisco IOS XR.
 The script opens a NETCONF session to a device with address 10.0.0.1, reads the system time and prints the formatted uptime.

 ```python
 from ydk.services import CRUDService